NovusCraft/SquishIt/README.markdown

 Advanced usage
 -

-Contribute [READY FOR SIGN-OFF]
+Contribute
 -
 **Report a bug**<br />
-If you discover something that should work, but doesn't - let us know.
+If you discover something that doesn't work - please let us know.
 You could:

 * [post a bug report on GitHub](https://github.com/jetheredge/SquishIt/issues/new)
-* fork repository, write a failing test that demonstrates this bug and send a pull request (that would be awesome)
+* write a failing test that demonstrates this bug and send a pull request (that would be awesome)
-* fork repository, fix the bug, write some test that prove your bug fix and send a pull request (even more awesome)
+* fix the bug, write some test that prove your bug fix and send a pull request (even more awesome)

 **Suggest a feature**<br />
 If you have an idea for a new feature:

 * [tell us about it](https://github.com/jetheredge/SquishIt/issues/new)
-* fork repository, write a test demonstrating how this feature should work and send a pull request (that would be awesome)
+* write a test demonstrating how this feature should work and send a pull request (that would be awesome)
-* fork repository, implemented this feauture + tests and send a pull request (even more awesome)
+* implemented this feauture + tests and send a pull request (even more awesome)

 **Help others**<br />
 Have a look at [unanswered SquishIt questions on StackOverflow](http://stackoverflow.com/questions/tagged/squishit?sort=unanswered&pagesize=30) and see if you can answer any of them.<br />